Lumavate-Team/documentation/docs/6-CLI.rst

 Ls
 ++

-Lists all versions in a specified component-set container.
+Lists all versions in a component-set container.

 Example: